raspberrypi/pico-extras/src/rp2_common/wifi_settings_connect/README.md

 in Flash.
 See the [wifi-settings file documentation](doc/SETTINGS_FILE.md).

 Next, you need to modify your application to use wifi\_settings\_connect.
+This involves adding a few lines of C code.
 There is an [integration guide which explains what you need to do to add wifi\_settings\_connect to your application](doc/INTEGRATION.md).